njanirudh/HBRS-AST-Project-WS18/README.md

          - object name : string
          - object id   : int
          - confidance  : int
-    * For the current scenario the input can directly without intermidiate conversion.
-As the output from the the sendor gets more complex data can be stored and transfered as JSON to improve portablity and easy serializing and deserializing.
+    * For the current scenario the input is taken directly without intermidiate conversion.
+As the output from the the sendor gets more complex, data can be stored and transfered as JSON to improve portablity and easy serializing and deserializing.